Menu

 Register

-Thank you for supporting the APS and I am looking forward to welcoming you from 06:30pm, Thursday, 14 August 2025 at the Royal South Yarra Lawn Tennis Club.
+This is a great opportunity to meet colleagues and network.
+Thank you for supporting the APS and I am looking forward to welcoming you from 6:30pm, Monday, 16th March 2026 in the Press Room at the Paradox Hotel, Sydney.

 Register